25 Best Indoor Plants for Your Indian Home

 Features long, leathery, wavy-edged fronds radiating from a central rosette, giving the appearance of a bird’s nest.
 Grows 1–2 feet tall indoors.
 Offers a bold, tropical aesthetic without being overly demanding.

-Ideal near a north-facing window with medium to bright indirect light.
+Prefers medium to bright indirect light.
 Avoid direct sunlight.
-Water every 1–2 weeks, letting soil dry halfway between watering.
+Water every 1–2 weeks, letting the soil dry halfway between waterings.
 Don’t water the center to avoid rot.
-Prefers high humidity and temperatures.

 Baby Rubber Plant